bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### How does `break label;` work?

 First off, why is it even useful?
-Let's think of searching for a element in a 2D array.
-We will use nested for loops to navigate the 2D array and want to break out of *all* iterations as soon as we find the element.
+Let's think of - searching for a value in a 2D array.
+We will need nested for loops to navigate the structure and want to break out of **both** loops as soon as we find the element.

 ### So, who handles what?